 4) Be a thought leader

 96% of B2B buyers want more input from thought leaders in the content they read.
-So become one!
+To become one!
 Conduct the appropriate research and position yourself as a thought leader in your field.
 Whether you choose to relate closely to modern influencers in your ideal buyer’s industry, or you aim to carve your own path of learning and expertise, make sure you’re working with reliable resources.
-Find statistics from surveys or academic studies, and look to different schools of thought within your industry, to create content with a superior knowledge.
+Find statistics from surveys or academic studies, and look to different schools of thought within your industry, to create content with superior knowledge.
 Set up your own surveys and use the results to make benchmark reports.
 Aim to be teachers- your prospects should come to you to learn about their industry and find research for their own strategies.

 This does wonders for many factors outside of lead generation.
 Namely, credibility.
-The name of your brand when positioned as a thought leader becomes associated with expertise, knowledge and trust.
+The name of your brand, when positioned as a thought leader, becomes associated with expertise, knowledge and trust.
 This helps all of your B2B marketing channels by legitimizing their message and increasing their standing in the market.
 This also helps your sales team; when leads come their way, they already believe you’re a brilliant organization and the best in your field, so closing that sale comes far quicker and easier.

 5) Record the right KPIs

-With any marketing strategy, the reporting and analysis is as crucial as the build-up in its success.
+With any marketing strategy, the reporting and analysis are as crucial as the build-up in its success.
 This is especially true of content marketing, where you’re running a constant campaign and nurturing journey.
 So make sure you not only have a good reporting system in place, but you’re recording the best metrics to improve your strategy.